‘SNL’ skit goes on an awkward ride at Worlds of Fun, and Kansas Citians are loving it

 But then the scene switches to “Saturday Night Live” cast members and guest host Nick Jonas in a skit, standing in line to ride the Viking Voyager.
 Wait, our Viking Voyager?
 Apparently so.

-See, on most amusement park rides, people sit two by two, side by side.
+See, on most theme park rides, people sit two by two, side by side.
 But not on this log flume.
 Riders sit one in front of the other, which can get pretty cozy — or awkward.
-We’re betting “SNL” cast member and Kansas City native Heidi Gardner saw the comic potential from her KC youth and pitched the idea for this weekend’s show.
+We’re betting “SNL” cast member and Kansas City native Heidi Gardner saw the comic potential from her KC youth and pitched the idea for last weekend’s show.

-In the skit, she’s one of five hormonal teenagers figuring out how to pair up for the ride and who must be the odd one out, stuck snuggling with a giant stuffed version of Joe Gardner from the movie “Soul” that Kyle Mooney has just won.
+In the sketch, she’s one of five hormonal teenagers figuring out how to pair up for the ride and who must be the odd one out.
+That fifth wheel will be stuck snuggling with a giant stuffed version of Joe Gardner (no relation to Heidi) from the movie “Soul,” a prize that Kyle Mooney has just won at the ring toss.

 As they queue up, Jonas asks, “Isn’t this the one where you kind of sit in each other’s laps?”